nmh4598/nmh4598.github.io/docs/blog/ana.md

 -  Finally, `open` a web browser :material-web: and go to [http://localhost:8501](http://localhost:8501/) or you can check my app [Streamlit](https://streamlit.io/) :simple-streamlit:{ .red } here: [Link](https://nmh4598ana.streamlit.app/)

 ### Description
-The September 11, 2001 attacks were four Islamist suicide attacks carried out on the same day in the United States, causing the deaths of 2,977 people.
+The September 11, 2001 attacks were four Islamist suicide attacks carried out on the same day in the :flag_us:United States, causing the deaths of 2,977 people.
 They took place in Manhattan, New York, Arlington in Virginia, and Shanksville in Pennsylvania.
 Nineteen terrorists hijacked four commercial airplanes.
-Two planes, <span style="color:#ff4d4d">Vol AA 11</span> and <span style="color:#990000">Vol UA 175</span>, controlled respectively by <span style="color:#ff4d4d">Mohamed Atta</span> and <span style="color:#990000">Marwan al-Shehhi</span>, were flown into the Twin Towers of the World Trade Center (WTC) in Manhattan (New York), while a third plane was flown into the Pentagon, the headquarters of the Department of Defense, in Washington, D.C., killing all the people on board and many others working in these buildings.
-The third plane, <span style="color:#33cc33">Vol AA 77</span>, controlled by <span style="color:#33cc33">Hani Hanjour</span>, was also flown into the Pentagon.
-The fourth plane, <span style="color:#0066cc">Vol UA 93</span>, controlled by <span style="color:#0066cc">Ziad Jarrah</span>, crashed in a field in Shanksville, Pennsylvania.
+Two planes, :material-airplane:{ .airplan1 }<span style="color:#ff4d4d">AA 11</span> and :material-airplane:{ .airplan2 } <span style="color:#990000">UA 175</span>, controlled respectively by <span style="color:#ff4d4d">Mohamed Atta</span> and <span style="color:#990000">Marwan al-Shehhi</span>, were flown into the Twin Towers of the World Trade Center (WTC) in Manhattan (New York), while a third plane was flown into the Pentagon, the headquarters of the Department of Defense, in Washington, D.C., killing all the people on board and many others working in these buildings.
+The third plane, :material-airplane:{ .airplan3 }<span style="color:#33cc33"> AA 77</span>, controlled by <span style="color:#33cc33">Hani Hanjour</span>, was also flown into the Pentagon.
+The fourth plane, :material-airplane:{ .airplan4 }<span style="color:#0066cc"> UA 93</span>, controlled by <span style="color:#0066cc">Ziad Jarrah</span>, crashed in a field in Shanksville, Pennsylvania.

 <div style="text-align: center;">
   <img src="https://raw.githubusercontent.com/nmh4598/ana_soc_net/master/data/img/airplane.jpg" alt="Airplane image">
 </div>

 We will discover the formation of terrorist social networks.
-The "Hamburg cell" was a group of radical Islamists based in Hamburg, Germany on November 1, 1998, which included students from different Arab countries who eventually became key agents in the September 11 attacks.
+The "Hamburg cell" was a group of radical Islamists based in Hamburg, :flag_de: Germany on November 1, 1998, which included students from different Arab countries who eventually became key agents in the September 11 attacks.
 They are the important members: <span style="color:#990000">Marwan al-Shehhi </span>, <span style="color:#0066cc">Ziad Jarrah </span > and <span style="color:#ff4d4d">Mohamed Atta</span>, who led the four hijacking teams, .
-They arrived in the United States in mid-2000 to conduct flight training.
+They arrived in the :flag_us:United States in mid-2000 to conduct flight training.
 Other members included <span style="color:orange">Said Bahaji, Zakariya Essabar, Mounir el-Motassadeq and Abdelghani Mzoudi</span>.
-And <span style="color:orange">Ramzi bin al-Shibh</span>, who conspired with the other three members but was unable to obtain a visa to enter the United States.
+And <span style="color:orange">Ramzi bin al-Shibh</span>, who conspired with the other three members but was unable to obtain a :passport_control: visa to enter the :flag_us: United States.
 It was later replaced with <span style="color:#33cc33">Hani Hanjour</span>.
-But the first hijackers to arrive in the United States were <span style="color:#33cc33">Khalid al-Mihdhar</span> and <span style="color:#33cc33"> Nawaf al-Hazmi </span> in January 2000.
+But the first hijackers to arrive in the :flag_us:United States were <span style="color:#33cc33">Khalid al-Mihdhar</span> and <span style="color:#33cc33"> Nawaf al-Hazmi </span> in January 2000.

 ### Characteristics